World of Tanks: HEAT Agent Roles Explained – Defenders to Marksmen

 • Assault: changes tempo, punishes exposed targets, repositions faster than the enemy can track.

-• Marksman: controls sightlines, spots openings, and converts information into clean damage.
+• Marksman: controls sightlines, reveals openings, and converts information into clean damage.

-When you pick a Defender, think in terms of two jobs.
-Your first tank choice should help you take contact.
-Your second should help you sustain control once the fight stabilizes.
-If your lineup already has one anchor, a more pressure-oriented Defender setup makes sense.
-If your team is full of aggressive roamers, lean harder into durability and utility because somebody has to be the safe point they can return to.
+When you pick a Defender, think in two jobs.
+Your first tank should help you take contact; your second should help you sustain control once the fight stabilizes.
+If your lineup already has an anchor, lean into a more pressure-oriented setup.
+If your team is full of aggressive roamers, lean harder into durability — somebody has to be the safe point they can return to.

 • Best use case: chokepoints, objective circles, slow pushes, peeling for weaker allies.